dysbulic/habit_tracker/README.md

 Habit Tracker
 =============

-This is a rewrite of the android app currently in the master branch in couchdb.
+This is a rewrite of an [android app](https://play.google.com/store/apps/details?id=org.dhappy.habits) in Ember.js backed by Couchbase..

 Get Paid To Work On This App
 ============================